michaelklishin/cyclist/README.md

-## ...
-Is a ClojureWerkz Project
+## Cyclist Is a ClojureWerkz Project

-cyclic is part of the [group of Clojure libraries known as ClojureWerkz](http://clojurewerkz.org), together with
+Cyclist is part of the [group of Clojure libraries known as ClojureWerkz](http://clojurewerkz.org), together with
  * [Monger](http://clojuremongodb.info)
  * [Langohr](https://github.com/michaelklishin/langohr)
  * [Elastisch](https://github.com/clojurewerkz/elastisch)